-Anxiety has an effect everywhere on your body.
+Anxiety affects every part of your body.
 It's not just mental - it can cause very significant physical symptoms and reactions that can drastically change the comfort in which you live your life.

 Muscle Pain = Anxiety?